blabla1337/skf-flask/skf/markdown/knowledge_base/3-knowledge_base--xss_injection--.md

 In order to prevent XSS injections all user-input should be escaped.
-You could start by encoding user-input as soon as it is inserted into the application, by preference using a so called “white-listing method” This means u should not checking for malicious content like the tags or anything, but only allowing the expected input.
+You could start by encoding user-input as soon as it is inserted into the application, by preference using a so called white-listing method This means u should not checking for malicious content like the tags or anything, but only allowing the expected input.

 The second step would be encoding al the parameters or user-input before putting this in your html with encoding libraries specially designed for this purpose.

-Also whenever a user is allowed to add href's,  make sure the application checks whether the href contains http:// or https://.
+Also whenever a user is allowed to add hrefs,  make sure the application checks whether the href contains http:// or https://.
 This is done in order to prevent
 javascript: or data: type XSS injections.